paragonie/paseto/docs/Features.md

 For example, PASETO over CBOR might be defined as `c`, yielding `v4c.local` and `v4c.public` when used with Version 4.
-This will **NOT** change the underlying cryptography (beyond the fact that the header is always authenticated).
+This will **NOT** change the underlying cryptography (beyond the fact that the header is always authenticated, and the suffix exists in the header).

 ## Specifying Version and Purpose